Ownership as key to real change

 Between mission and market

-A clear structure does not mean that all tensions disappear – especially in today’s world.
+A clear structure does not mean that all tensions disappear – especially in today’s reality.
 “That is a challenge,” says Luc.
 “Our revenues depend on the financial markets, but at the same time we are investing in the real economy.
 The question is: how do we build more stable revenue streams?”

 From niche to norm shift